projen/projen/docs/api/API.md

 [github.AutoMergeOptions](#projen-github-automergeoptions)|*No description*
 [github.CheckoutWithPatchOptions](#projen-github-checkoutwithpatchoptions)|Options for `checkoutWithPatch`.
 [github.CreatePullRequestOptions](#projen-github-createpullrequestoptions)|*No description*
+[github.DependabotAllow](#projen-github-dependabotallow)|You can use the `allow` option to customize which dependencies are updated.
+[github.DependabotGroup](#projen-github-dependabotgroup)|Defines a single group for dependency updates.
 [github.DependabotIgnore](#projen-github-dependabotignore)|You can use the `ignore` option to customize which dependencies are updated.
 [github.DependabotOptions](#projen-github-dependabotoptions)|*No description*
 [github.DependabotRegistry](#projen-github-dependabotregistry)|Use to add private registry support for dependabot.